hhvm/user-documentation/guides/hack/01-types/02-type-system.md

 ## `arraykey`

 `arraykey` is special union type of `int` and `string`.
-Arrays and [collection](../collections/intro.md) types can be keyed by `int` or `string`.Suppose, for example, an operation was performed on an array to extract the keys, but you didn't know the type of the key.
+Arrays and [collection](../collections/intro.md) types can be keyed by `int` or `string`.
+Suppose, for example, an operation was performed on an array to extract the keys, but you didn't know the type of the key.
 You were left with using `mixed` or doing some sort of duplicative code. `arraykey` resolves that issue.

 @@ type-system-examples/arraykey.php @@